Parliamentary Electoral Dialogue Spaces

 What are important considerations prior to initiating the activity?

-• Consider Context-Specific Programmatic Options: Tailor the programmatic activities to suit the unique political, social, and economic context of each local area.
-Flexibility in combining various options (ideally as many as possible) allows for a more responsive approach though it requires funding.
+• Consider context-specific programmatic options: Tailor the programmatic activities to suit the unique political, social and economic context of each local area.
+Flexibility in combining various options (ideally as many as possible) allows for a more responsive approach, though it requires funding.

-• Prioritize Trust and Established Relationships: Recognize the critical role of trust and established relationships within local communities and between stakeholders.
+• Prioritize trust and established relationships: Recognize the critical role of trust and established relationships within local communities and between stakeholders.
 Building and maintaining these connections should be a priority, as they facilitate open communication and collaboration, which are vital for the successful prevention of electoral violence.
 Often underestimated, these relationships can significantly influence the efficacy of the initiative and foster a supportive environment for dialogue and action.

-• Establish relations with other parliaments around the world for peer-to-peer knowledge sharing on electoral dialogues.
+• Establish relations with other parliaments around the world for peer-to-peer knowledge-sharing on electoral dialogues.

 • Consider moving the venue outside the parliament and to the local level as well.